Apalala-sprl/Excel-Functions/README.md

 - GetSubnetName(IPaddress, List of subnets) returns the name of the subnet to wich IPaddress belongs based on a list of subnets, CIDR and names.

+- howmanybit(dec as a Long) return the number of bits needed to represent the decimal number dec in a binary format

+- dec2bin(dec as long) return a string with the value of dec expressed in binary format